sagemath/trac_to_gh/Issue 5476.md

 # Issue 5476: dimension of jacobian of curves broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5476

 Original creator: was